Meet our team.

 Michael Tinklenberg, MAEd, ICADC

 As a lifelong learner, I value education and became a teacher of youth in my 20s and an adult educator in mid-life.
 As long as I can remember, I was asking questions and searching for ways to empower individuals and to alleviate human suffering.
 I have been privileged to be in the role of teacher for many years.
-However, to reach people on a more personal level, I decided to become a counselor; specifically a Internationally Certified Alcohol and Drug Counselor.
-Through working with individuals and families wrestling with various forms of addictions, I have gained a rich perspective on how anyone can develop negative behavior patterns which can spiral downward.
+However, to reach people on a more personal level, I decided to become an Internationally Certified Alcohol and Drug Counselor.
+Through working with individuals and families who are struggling with various forms of addictions, I have gained a rich perspective on how anyone can develop negative behavior patterns which can spiral downward.
 Most often, the cause of addiction is rooted in some form of trauma.
-When the trauma is addressed, suffering is reduced and recovery can flourish.
+When the addictive pattern is addressed along with underlying trauma, suffering is reduced and recovery can flourish.
 I am honored to guide you on your personal journey of recovery.

 The 5 Love Languages by Gary Chapman